 We operate in one reportable business segment: the design, manufacturing, and sale of a range of wireless networking products, solutions, and services.
-We conduct business globally, and our sales and support activities are managed on a geographic basis.
-Our Chief Executive Officer is our Chief Operating Decision Maker.
+Our financial performance is regularly reviewed by our chief operating decision maker who is our chief executive officer.

 We report revenue by region and country based on the location where our customers accept delivery of our products and services.
-Revenue by region for the three months ended September 27, 2019 and September 28, 2018 was as follows:
+Revenue by region for the three and six months ended December 27, 2019 and December 28, 2018 was as follows: